Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 - Full-time, single graduate students are eligible for one-bedroom apartments only.

-- You must be a full-time student or post-doc to be eligible to live at Baity Hill.
+- You must be a full-time student to be eligible to live at Baity Hill.
 Priority is given to students with families.

 - A $200 non-refundable application fee is due with your application.